 Everyday Amazing: How to make the most of the places you visit regularly

-With the summer holidays in full swing, you might be worrying about what to do next with your restless brood.
+Whether it's the summer holidays, or just the weekend, you might be worrying about what to do next with your restless brood.
 Rain or shine, it’s easy to overlook what’s right on your doorstep.
 Sometimes the simplest outings can be just as much fun as a big day out, not to mention lighter on the purse.
 We’ve come up with a few ways to make your everyday places a tad more exciting to help keep the family happy.
 Have a read below!

 Vary up the toys/entertainment ideas - We like to alternate between 3 nearby parks and bring different toys each time to help keep things interesting.
 This can be anything from sandpit toys to bubbles, colourful chalk to balls and trucks.
 A great tip we’ve found is to keep an eye out for summer activities on the back of smoothie cartons or cereal boxes, as there are often some fun cut outs to try, one of our favourites being nature crowns!
 Finally, bringing along a scooter or bike never fails to get the kids up for a park trip!

 Nature Hunt Forest School Style - Take inspiration from Forest Schools and get off the beaten track to explore the wonders of nature.
 Why not bring some detective essentials, such as a microscope, basket, binoculars and a jotter to note down their discoveries.
 Larger parks are perfect for this, however even small ones have plenty to discover.
 Things like leaves and pine cones are great for collecting and taking back home to incorporate into some arts and crafts.
 The Woodland Trust also has a number of free outdoor activity sheets available to download to help inspire some ideas!